The 20 Best Monoclonal Gammopathy of Undetermined Significance (MGUS) Doctors Near Me in Farmington, CT

 English

 John Menoutis is a primary care provider, practicing in Internal Medicine in Farmington, Connecticut.
 Dr. Menoutis is rated as an Experienced provider by MediFind in the treatment of Monoclonal Gammopathy of Undetermined Significance (MGUS).
-His top areas of expertise are Breast Cancer, Hyperlipidemia Type 3, Anemia, and Acquired Agranulocytosis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Breast Cancer, Hyperlipidemia Type 3, Anemia, and Acquired Agranulocytosis.

 Experienced in Monoclonal Gammopathy of Undetermined Significance (MGUS)